gsilano/CrazyS/README.md

 Basic Usage
 -----------

 Launch the simulator with the Crazyflie 2.0 model in a basic world.
+By changing the value of the `enable_state_estimator` variable (`true` or `false`), you can enable or disable the state estimator.
+In other words, it is possible to simulate the behavior of the drone when the real or ideal sensors are in the loop, respectively.

 ```
 $ roslaunch rotors_gazebo crazyflie2_hovering_example.launch enable_state_estimator:=true